capsule-corp-ternoa/ternoa-proposals/TIPs/tip-200-Marketplace.md

   /// 	Public mean that anyone can list except the addresses put in the account_list (ban_list).
   /// 	Private mean that no one can list except the addresses put in the account_list (allow_list).
   /// Constraint(s):
-  ///       - User needs to be the owner of the marketplace
+  ///       - User must be the owner of the marketplace
   ///	    - If public -> private, accout_list becomes an allow list instead of a ban list
  ///	    - If private -> public, accout_list becomes a ban list instead of an allow list set_marketplace_kind(marketplace_id: MarketplaceId, recipient: AccountId);

   /// Interface Id: TIP200-04
   /// Description: User can change the configuration option of the marketplace.
 He can change the commission_fee, the listing_fee, the account_list and the offchain data.
   /// Constraint(s):
-  ///       - User needs to be the owner of the marketplace set_marketplace_configuration(marketplace_id: MarketplaceId, commission_fee: ConfigOp<CompoundFee<Balance>>, listing_fee: ConfigOp<CompoundFee<Balance>>, account_list: ConfigOp<BoundedVec<AccountId, AccountSizeLimit>>, offchain_data: ConfigOp<BoundedVec<u8, offchainDataLimit>>);
+  ///       - User must be the owner of the marketplace set_marketplace_configuration(marketplace_id: MarketplaceId, commission_fee: ConfigOp<CompoundFee<Balance>>, listing_fee: ConfigOp<CompoundFee<Balance>>, account_list: ConfigOp<BoundedVec<AccountId, AccountSizeLimit>>, offchain_data: ConfigOp<BoundedVec<u8, offchainDataLimit>>);

   /// Interface Id: TIP200-05
   /// Description: User can list an NFT for direct sale if authorized in the marketplace.
   /// Constraint(s):
   ///		- NFT must be available
   ///       	- User must be the owner of the NFT
   ///		- User must be authorized
   ///		- User must have enough funds to cover for listing fee in case it exists
   ///		- User must have enough funds to cover for the flat commission fee if it exists